ibexa/documentation-developer/docs/administration/dashboard/configure_default_dashboard.md

 ## Container Content Type identifier

-Specifies the Content Type of the container for configured dashboard, by default all the dashboards containers are set as a folders.
+Determines the Content Type identifier of the container for dashboards and let you create additional structure for the predefined dashboards.
+By default all the dashboards containers are set as a folders.

 ![Container Content Type](dashboard_container_type.png)